 Technology Fee: Defined as "fee charged to students to recover, in whole or in part, the costs of providing and maintaining services to students that include, but need not be limited to: Access to the internet and world wide web, e-mail, computer and multimedia work stations and laboratories, computer software, and dial-up telephone services."
 Reference RCW 28B.15.051.

-Student Building Fee: Fee charged to students to assist in payment of bond debt retirement for capital projects not funded by the state (local or auxiliary enterprises).
+Non-Academic Building Fee: Fee charged to students to assist in payment of bond debt retirement for capital projects not funded by the state (local or auxiliary enterprises).

 Sustainable Action Fund Fee: A student initiated fee with the goal of promoting sustainable practices at Western Washington University.
 The fee goes towards the purchase of Renewable Energy Certificates to offset 100% of the electrical consumption of the university as well as the Sustainable Action Fund Fee Grant Program which funds innovative student-driven projects that aim to reduce the campus’ environmental impact.

 Student Recreation Fee: The Student Recreation Fee is used for the construction, operation, and maintenance of the Wade King Student Recreation Center.

 Alternative Transportation Fee: The student approved Alternative Transportation Fee gives every Western student taking 6 credits or more a Viking Xpress Bus Pass, provides WWU Late Night Shuttle Service, and provides funding for a Student Alternative Transportation Coordinator.